 In addition, pursuant to Belgian law and the Company's articles of association, the Company must allocate an amount of 5% of its Belgian GAAP annual net profit (nettowinst/bénéfices nets) to a legal reserve in its stand-alone statutory accounts, until the legal reserve amounts to 10% of the Company's share capital.
-The Company's legal reserve currently does not meet this requirement nor will it meet the requirement at the time of the completion of the admission of the New Shares to listing and trading at the regulated market of Euronext Brussels.
+The Company's legal reserve currently does not meet this requirement nor will it meet the requirement at the time of the completion of the admission of the New Shares issued in the Private Placement to listing and trading at the regulated market of Euronext Brussels.
 Accordingly, 5% of its Belgian GAAP annual net profit during future years will need to be allocated to the legal reserve, limiting the Company's ability to pay out dividends to its shareholders.

-At the date of this Prospectus, the Subordinated Loan Agreements entered into with PMV/z in July 2020 and amended in December 2021, also include restrictive covenants, which may limit the Company's ability (and require PMV/z's prior consent) to make distributions by way of dividends or otherwise for so long as any monies or obligations, actual or contingent, are outstanding under the aforementioned loan agreements.
-Furthermore, under the Kreos Loan Agreement entered into by and between Kreos Capital and the Company in July 2022, no distributions by way of dividend may be declared or made without the consent of Kreos Capital (other than the payment of a dividend to the Company by any of its directly or indirectly wholly owned subsidiaries).
-For more information about these loan agreements, reference is made to chapter "Business Overview", section "Material contracts" subsections "Subordinated Loan Agreements" and "Kreos Loan Agreement".
+At the date of this Prospectus, the Subordinated Loan Agreements entered into with PMV-Standaardleningen (formerly known as PMV/z) in July 2020 and most recently amended in March 2023, also include restrictive covenants, which may limit the Company's ability (and require PMV-Standaardleningen 's prior consent) to make distributions by way of dividends or otherwise for so long as any monies or obligations, actual or contingent, are outstanding under the aforementioned loan agreements.
+Furthermore, under the Kreos Loan Agreement, no distributions by way of dividend may be declared or made without the consent of Kreos Capital (other than the payment of a dividend to the Company by any of its directly or indirectly wholly owned subsidiaries).
+For more information about these loan agreements, reference is made to the chapter "Business Overview", section "Material contracts" subsections "Subordinated Loan Agreements" and "Kreos Loan Agreement".